 The most common risk factors for uterine anomalies are the maternal use of thalidomide or diethylstilbestrol during pregnancy.
-Fortunately, awareness about the teratogenicity of these two medications has contributed significantly to lower the incidence of Mullerian duct anomalies.
+Fortunately, awareness about the teratogenicity of these 2 medications has contributed significantly to lowering the incidence of Mullerian duct anomalies.

 Embryogenesis and Abnormal Development of the Female Reproductive Tract

 At 6 weeks of embryological development, the male or female fetus has 2 pairs of genital ducts, known as the Mullerian and Wolffian ducts.
 These ducts come from a common embryonic mesoderm that gives rise to the genital system in both females and males.